 - Complete application form (form will be issued by either Rossotrudnichestvo office or from the desired university)

 - You can submit your application online.
-Please make sure that you fill all the details carefully and correctly.
-Moreover, you should have documents in the digital form too.
+Please make sure that you fill in all the details carefully and correctly.
+Moreover, you should have documents in digital form too.

 - While most of the universities lay more emphasis on academic records/SOP/LORs, there are some courses in Russia for which you have to appear for competitive exams.